Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 To do so:

 1. Specify the base type and its subclasses in a `SerializersModule`.
-2. Use `PolymorphicSerializer` as the base type when calling the [`encodeToString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/encode-to-string.html) function.
+2. If the base type doesn't have its own serializer, pass `PolymorphicSerializer` for that type when calling the [`encodeToString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/encode-to-string.html) function.

 Here's an example: